Pluto0104/Pluto0104/README.md

 </p>

 <p align="center">
-  I'm a senior frontend engineer with over 9 years of experience in building web applications using React.js, Next.js, JavaScript, TypeScript and Node.js.
+  I'm a senior software engineer with over 9 years of experience in building web applications using React.js, Next.js, JavaScript, TypeScript and Node.js.
 I'm passionate about creating beautiful, responsive and user-friendly interfaces that solve real-world problems.
 </p>

 ## Skills